mrkjankowski/OpenFoam/Results.md

 It has been meshed in the free "Gmsh" program that supports the mesh implementation into OpenFoam with function "gmshToFoam MeshName"

 The first value tested will be 5.14 m/s (10 knots) and second will be 2.14 m/s (~4 knots).
-No additional forces, velocity’s, or pressure points will be configures over the model, the only goal of the case it’s to determine the flow path over the submarine surface.
+No additional forces, velocity’s, or pressure points will be configured over the model, the only goal of the case it’s to determine the flow path over the submarine surface.